alan-if/alan/doc/design/ACTORS_IN_CONTAINERS.md

 1. Decide where the hero ends up if trying to move through an Exit to another location from inside a container and the Exit checks prohibit this.
 In or out of the container.
 My suggestion would be to stay put, i.e. in the container.
 2. Decide if the current implementation of failing script steps is ok, namely that failing steps are considered completed and execution will continue with the next step in the script, if any.
-3. Figure out a simple way to indicate the actors "containment" that can be used in explicit descriptions in the same way as an author can add **List This.** in container descriptions.
+3. Figure out a simple way to indicate the actors "containment" that can be used in explicit descriptions in the same way as an author can add `List This.` in container descriptions.
-4. Find on a way to do the amended actor default printout (**The actor is here.** or **The actor is on/in the bed.**) so that it can be customized as needed and preferably don't break backwards compatibility (HARD!)
+4. Find a way to do the amended actor default printout (`The actor is here.` or `The actor is on/in the bed.`) so that it can be customized as needed and preferably don't break backwards compatibility (HARD!)
 5. Decide if the containment message should go in the Location header and if so, how would that can be handled.
 (Probably the same way as the AGAIN message, indicating a new Message.)
-6. Figure out a way to let each container decide if it is "on" or "in".
+6. Figure out a way to let each container decide if instances in it is "on" or "in" or even "carried".
+Note that this is in addition to the current way because the current only prints when listing content, now the container also needs to decide what to say when amending the actors description and the Location header (for the hero).

+# Design Decisions (so far...)

+* DD#1 If the hero is in a container and moves extract checks are applied first then exit checks
+* DD#2 If the extract checks prohibit moving the heros move is aborted as if an exit check failed
+* DD#3 If the exit checks fail the hero will remain in the container
+* DD#4 If an actor (not the hero) is in a container and moves extract checks are applied
+* DD#5 If an actor (not the hero) moves out of a container and the extract check fail that action fails and is aborted (event, script step or even a player command that tried to move the actor)
+* DD#6 The location header should be possible to amend with "(in <cont>)", probably by adding an author level general amendment message, akin to M_AGAIN.
+* DD#7 The built-in messages should say "in".
+The author is responsible for any deviation.